webdev23/ponyFilters/README.md

 Drop ponyFilters.user.js in Firefox with greasmonkey installed, or in the extension tab of chromium.<br>
 As soon as settings had been saved by pressing the lock symbol, they will emerge back by cookie.<br>
 This user script can also be found here:<br> https://greasyfork.org/en/scripts/25395-pwnyfilters

+Note that some websites disallow dynamics sciptings, like github do.